Get help for steroid addiction with our free online consultation service.

 - What about poor decision-making and extreme mood swings?

-There are a number of different symptoms that are associated with taking steroids.
+There are several different symptoms that are associated with taking steroids.

 In men, some of the different physical steroids addiction symptoms of taking anabolic steroids include stomach pain, severe acne, increased risk of prostate cancer, breast development, baldness, erectile dysfunction, and shrunken testicles, infertility, and reduced sperm count.